-It is a country of mountain ranges, huge forests and vast empty expanses, with only about 3% arable land.
+Norway is a country of mountain ranges, huge forests, vast empty expanses and only about 3% arable land.
 The population is approximately 5.3 million, around 1.2 million of whom live in and around the capital city, Oslo.

 Norway is a constitutional monarchy.
 King Harald V wields no real political power and the parliament, Stortinget, is the highest authority.
 Although not in the EU, Norway is part of the European Economic Area and a member of NATO.